erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 digit ::= [0-9]
 ```
-A graphical representation of the syntax can be found in the [EXIN syntax diagram](EXIN%20syntax%20diagram.xhmtl).
-Download this file before viewing (xhtml cannot be shown in Github.)
+A graphical representation of the syntax can be found in the [EXIN syntax diagram](EXIN%20syntax%20diagram.pdf).